daonb/playjs/README.rst

 Keeping the score live on the page
 ----------------------------------

-In this chapter we will introduce the DOM nad use it to read and write html elments.
+In this chapter we will introduce the DOM and use it to read and write html elments.
 We will use jQuery to get the DOM, read it and change it so the page corner will keep the current score::